 The best way to control the future spread of pertussis is to make sure that all persons are adequately immunized.
 The pertussis vaccine (DTap) is only given to children under age 7 years of age.
 Children should receive one dose of DTap vaccine at 2 months, 4 months, 6 months and between 15-18 months of age.
 In addition, one dose is needed after the age of four and before starting school.
 If you are not sure your child is properly immunized, promptly contact his or her doctor.

 A new combination tetanus, diphtheria and acellular Pertussis vaccine (Tdap) has been approved for use in adolescents and adults.
-Tdap is also recommended for use in all 11-12 year olds.
+Tdap is recommended for use in all 11-12 year olds.
+Pennsylvania school immunization regulations require one dose of Tdap for entry into seventh grade if at least 5 years have elapsed since the last dose of a vaccine containing tetanus and diphtheria.
 Adults under 65 years of age should receive a single dose of Tdap to replace a single dose of tetanus-diphtheria (Td) for booster immunization against tetanus, diphtheria, and Pertussis if they received their most recent tetanus booster 10 years earlier.
 There is no Pertussis vaccine approved for adults aged 65 years and older.